nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Amigos` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Delete a friend**

 **MSS**

-1. User requests to list persons
+1. User requests to list friends
-2. AddressBook shows a list of persons
+2. Amigos shows a list of friends
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific friend in the list
-4. AddressBook deletes the person
+4. Amigos deletes the friend

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
+    * Use case ends.

+* 2b.
+User requests to delete all friends.
+   * 2b1.
+Amigoes deletes all friends.

      Use case ends.

 * 3a.
-The given index is invalid.
+No name is entered by the user.
    * 3a1.
-AddressBook shows an error message.
+Amigos shows an error message.

      Use case resumes at step 2.

-*{More to be added}*
+* 3b.
+The given name does not exist in the address book.
+    * 3b1.
+Amigos shows an error message.

+      Use case resumes at step 2.

+* 3c.
+There is more than 1 friend with the same name.
+    * 3c1.
+Amigos shows a list containing all friends with the same name.

+      Use case resumes at step 3.

+* 3d.
+The user requests to delete all friends with the same name.
+     * 3d1.
+Amigos deletes all friends with the same name.

+       Use case ends.

+**Use case: Edit a friend**

+1. User requests to list friends
+2. Amigos shows a list of friends
+3. User requests to edit details of a specific friend in the list
+4. Amigos edits the details of the friend accordingly.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * Use case ends.

+* 3a.
+No name is entered by the user.
+    * 3a1.
+Amigos shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The given name does not exist in the address book.
+    * 3b1.
+Amigos shows an error message.

+      Use case resumes at step 2.

+* 3c.
+There is more than 1 friend with the same name.
+    * 3c1.
+Amigos shows a list containing all friends with the same name.

+      Use case resumes at step 3.

+* 3d.
+No fields to edit are entered by user.
+    * 3d1.
+Amigos shows an error message.

+      Use case resumes at step 2.

 ### Non-Functional Requirements